-C. Elevations and sections:
+c.
+Elevations and sections:

-- 1. Scale: 1/8 inch = 1 foot or larger. - 2.
+- i.
+Scale: 1/8 inch = 1 foot or larger.

+- ii.
 Identify all materials to be used on building exteriors and foundations.

-D. Title Sheet:
+- d.
+Title Sheet:

 Indicate Building Codes and Accessibility Standards that are applicable for the project.